giralt/draft-contreras-alto-service-edge/draft-contreras-alto-service-edge.md

 ## Example of Entity Definition in Different Domains

-First, as there can be applications that do not necessarily need both compute and networking information, it is fine to keep the entity domains separate, each with their own native properties.
+As there can be applications that do not necessarily need both compute and networking information, it is fine to keep the entity domains separate, each with their own native properties.